Introduction

 - Clean, efficient, GPU-friendly implementation, interface designed with the KISS (Keep It Simple, Stupid) rule in mind

-- Tool for generating ultra-fast static meshes with flow maps baked into vertex color.
+- Tool for generating ultra-fast static meshes with flow maps baked into vertex color and uv.

-- Advanced fluid state management, loading state in gameplay.
+- Advanced fluid state management and loading state in gameplay.

-- Niagara fluid async readback system for sampling height and flow of fluid in blueprints.
+- Niagara fluid async readback system for sampling height and fluid flow in blueprints.

 - Dynamic audio analyzer.
 The sound source is positioned based on fluid movement.